Fox Corporation (FOXA) Shares Down Despite Recent Market Volatility

-Fox Corporation (NASDAQ: FOXA)’s stock price has decreased by -2.60 compared to its previous closing price of 33.14. but the company has seen a -7.24% decline in its stock price over the last five trading sessions.
+Fox Corporation (NASDAQ: FOXA)’s stock price has decreased by -0.64 compared to its previous closing price of 32.94.
+Despite this, the company has experienced a -1.24% fall in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/09/23 that Former Fox Executive Found Guilty in FIFA Bribery Scheme

 Is It Worth Investing in Fox Corporation (NASDAQ: FOXA) Right Now?